Robust regression: Unit weights

 Another robust method is the use of unit weights (Wainer & Thissen, 1976), a method that can be applied when there are multiple predictors of a single outcome.
 Ernest Burgess (1928) used unit weights to predict success on parole.
 He scored 21 positive factors as present (e.g., "no prior arrest" = 1) or absent ("prior arrest" = 0), then summed to yield a predictor score, which was shown to be a useful predictor of parole success.
-Samuel S. Wilks (1938) showed that nearly all sets of regression weights sum to composites that are very highly correlated with one another, including unit weights, a result referred to as Wilks' theorem (Ree, Carretta, & Earles, 1998).
+Samuel S. Wilks (1938) showed that nearly all sets of regression weights sum to composites that are very highly correlated with one another, including unit weights, a result sometimes referred to as Wilks' theorem (Ree, Carretta, & Earles, 1998).
 Robyn Dawes (1979) examined decision making in applied settings, showing that simple models with unit weights often outperformed human experts.
 Bobko, Roth, and Buster (2007) reviewed the literature on unit weights and concluded that decades of empirical studies show that unit weights perform similar to ordinary regression weights on cross validation.